 - 1 Aural/Oral Presentation:

 - a Listening (Books shut)

-- b Intensive Reading (Books open)
+- h Intensive Reading (Books open)

 - c Listening (Books shut)

 - d Reading Aloud (Books open)

+- a Listening (Books shut).
+Play the recording or read the passage once.
+The students should listen and try to understand as much as they can-

-b Intensive Reading (Books open).
+- b Intensive Reading (Books open).
 Read the test in small units (e.g. a sentence at a time, or less) making sure the students really understand it.
 Rather than give direct explanations, try to get as much information as possible from the students.
 (Think of it as 'a corkscrew operation'!)
 Explanations should be given entirely in English, but don't carry direct-method teaching to absurd lengths.
-If your students fail to understand in spite of all your efforts, translate briefly and move on.
-Remember, if you don't translate a particular difficulty, then someone in the class will!
+If your students fail to understand in spite of all your efforts, translate briefly and move

-c Listening (Books shut).
-Play the recording or read the passage once more. d Reading Aloud (Books open).
-Ask a few individual students to read small portions of the text.
+- on Remember, if you don't translate a particular difficulty, then someone in the class will! - c.
+Listening (Books shut).
+Play the recording or read the passage once more. - d Reading Aloud (Books open) Ask a few individual students to read small portions of the text.